kaze-droid/kaze-droid/README.md

 🌱  I’m currently learning about LLMs

-📖  I'm currently pursuing a diploma in Applied AI & Analytics
+📖  I'm studying at Singapore Polytechnic, pursuing a diploma in Applied AI & Analytics

 📫  How to reach me: ryanyeojl@gmail.com